flytbase/apidoc/source/includes/payload/gimbal_control.md

 For FlytPOD/PRO users:

 * Autopilot **MUST** be in **ready-to-arm** state.
-Typically it would be reflected by RGBled patterns marked by either blue-breathing or green-breathing.
+Typically it would be reflected by RGB led patterns marked by either blue-breathing or green-breathing.
 For more information about autopilot RGBled patterns refer to [this link](http://docs.flytbase.com/docs/FlytPOD/Hardware_specifications.html#rgb-led).
 * Make sure the parameter: **MNT_MODE_IN** is set to 3.

 For Pixhawk users: